Control measure Removal or separation

 - Controlled burn

-- Burial with approval of the appropriate environment agency
+- Burial with approval of EA.

 - Where possible, recycle the fire water run-off.
 See Recycling fire water run-off.